ZhenningLang/capchacha/README.md

-# CaptchaCha
+# Captchacha

-CaptchaCha is a lightweight captcha generation library, which is originally forked from [wheezy.captcha](https://github.com/ContextLogic/wheezy-captcha)
+Captchacha is a lightweight captcha generation library, which is originally forked from [wheezy.captcha](https://github.com/ContextLogic/wheezy-captcha)